pipeclap/ecommerce-website/shopbyname/puma/pumafalcao.md

 ---
-layout: shopbybrand
+layout: shopbyname
-category: nike
+category: puma
-name: Cr7
+name: evoPOWER6
-image: soccerballs/nikecr7.jpg
+image: soccerballs/pumasoccerball.jpg
 ---

 The tyrannosaurus is the most fierce of all dinosaurs!